 So how do you convince a recruiter that you are the best candidate for the job without ever meeting in person?

-Here is our step by step guide to nailing a virtual interview in 2020.
+Here is our step by step guide to nailing a virtual interview.

 Before the virtual interview:

 - The very first thing to do when applying for a job is to make sure your CV is completely up to date and highly relevant to the role you are applying for.
 Your CV shouldn’t be a ‘one size fits all’ document and should be adapted to showcase your skills and experience for the role you are applying for.